Some Thoughts on the Story of St. Mary of Egypt

 Clearly it was a complete removal from her old life.
 We’re living now at the time of the Covid-19 outbreak when, in order to protect ourselves from the virus, we’re to practise ‘social distancing’ – we may suffer, but we’re far from living our lives in the harshness of an uninhabited desert.
 We fret if we can’t find bread in the supermarket because other customers have chosen to take too much and hoard it, yet Mary set off into the desert with only three loaves.
 We miss going to church and receiving the Holy Gifts, but there are only two recorded occasions when Mary took communion – once during her visit to the church of the Forerunner and once from Fr.
 Zosimas shortly before she fell asleep in the Lord.
 She must be our woman of the moment.

 By the time Father Zosimas first found her in the desert, she’d spent a total forty-seven years there, and her body was both burnt and naked.
 Ragged and emaciated are words that hardly cut it.
 She must be one of the most distinctive figures in iconography – the skeletal body, formerly the scene of many a crime against God, that now performed miracles, a person with no formal theology who was still both enlightened and clairvoyant.
-Yet, when choosing an icon for this site for the first time, I moved away from any of those abounding depictions of her - I found a rare exception.
-It’s one where she has the appearance of a more conventional (shall we say) holy woman, but on closer inspection you can see the desert sun etched on her face like holy fire.
-I rather like to think that this represents Mary early in her spiritual journey – still clothed, and ardently taking up her cross.
+Yet, when choosing an icon for this site for the first time, I moved away from any of those abounding depictions of her - I found a rarer kind.
+It’s one where she has more the appearance of a 'conventional' holy woman, representing Mary early in her spiritual journey – still clothed, and ardently taking up her cross.

 The ultimate paradox of Mary’s life is that the door of salvation was opened to her only after it was emphatically shut in her face.
 But it could only be opened with her consent.
 Metropolitan Anthony of Sourozh (Memory Eternal) says this about Christ knocking at the door of our soul: ‘We may not be aware of it with the intensity which should be ours; and yet for each of us, simply, the proof of it is that we are here, and millions of other people at some moment have suddenly perceived the presence of God, have heard His knocking, have let perhaps the door ajar, have listened to what He was saying, had a moment of elation, a moment when suddenly we came to life, and then we shut the door again.
 We chose our aloneness, we chose to be without Him, and what we imagined to be ‘free’ from Him: we are never free; we are never free not because He enslaves us, not because He hunts us down’.